slerman12/Help-me/2-Opposing-views.md

 I really think had the hospital recommended my grandpa an organic steak/salmon-only diet, and nothing more, they possibly could’ve saved his main artery from being blocked, without a surgery.
 Then no stents would be put into his healthier narrow arteries, no damaged kidneys, no grueling transit to heart doctor.
 Just physical therapy and rehabilitation.
 And maybe many more years, living beyond my grandma.

-> [!TIP]
-> ### High quality food in the medical system
->
-> - Inorganic factory-sourced industries, whose practices treat animals inhumanely, in compartments in a factory where they never see the light of day and bloat fat with antibiotics, grains, corn, and soy, can be out-competed by organic sources where the cows can graze and live with other cows on pastures, under the sun, ethically, if medical institutions specifically sourced only and more, as part of their patient care, from the latter and generally organic highest-end sources.
-Living on a grassy pasture with other cows is a good life and not inhumane, in fact better than most hospital environments.
-> - Currently, hospitals provide 4 - 5 types of services: tests, drugs, surgeries, personal care (e.g., helping with walking to the bathroom), therapies.
-High quality food, is not an insignificant omission.
-Hospitals and health insurances should pay for high quality food.
-Doctors should gear more towards making high quality food prescriptions (and anti-prescriptions), which should be covered by health insurance.
-> - 2.4 million years of human evolution in the Ice Age, wherein even Africa had winters and some glacial ice, were followed by the last 11,500 years of the modern epoch.
-I know nutritionists aren't mathematicians, but 2.4 million is a slightly bigger number than 11,500.
-On principle, though it may not be the standard consensus, the evolution history that produced our biological consciousness and cognition deserves our reverance.
-My grandma, my grandma's grandma, her grandma's grandma and so on — yes, back into the Ice Age — are all ancestral roots of wisdom, from whose evolutionary conditions were born our metabolism systems.
-> - I haven't found any hypothetical risks of my trialled diet to be an issue, but that's why latitudinal studies are needed.
-I ate fresh rather than frozen, grass fed grass-finished organic, almost always wild-caught rather than farmed, with no other interacting chemicals, besides allowing myself salt and black pepper, and water.
-The idea that red meat causes anything, has not yet had a standard scientific investigation in the context of organic, grass fed, grass-finished, and wild-caught meat, and controlled for for other interactions, e.g., sauces, sugars, and so on.
-> - A proper nutrition study that investigates interacting chemicals, requires a combinatorially intractable number of control variables (and in this case, a lot of money, not so much that the medical system can't afford it, and not so much that humanity's health should have to be sacrificed to scrounge on, but more than usual nutrition studies are funded and invest), rarely accounted for in nutrition studies.
-This inadvertent study, on a population of me (low-socioeconomic family background, limited to a PhD student income of less-than-official-New-York-State-living-wage), longitudinally, resulted in at least 3 measured breakthrough results, across a span of 6 years, and other breakthrough-type results harder to measure around energy, mood, cognition, and neurological functioning, besides hair.

 She shortly outlived my grandpa, and died the same year as him **three days before** his April 16 birthday, on April 13, 2016.

 I suppose she’d’ve had to forestall her death as well, then, seeing she died just a few months after he died, in the same year, as if on purpose, joining him exactly 3 days before his April 16 birthday, on April 13, 2016, where 13 both symbolizes a death kind of day and has the number 3, as in 3 days before, and 2016 has the number 16, the upcoming day of my grandpa’s birthday.